Angus (film): Plot

-Angus Bethune is an overweight teenage boy living in Minnesota who, despite his talents in football and science, holds deep insecurities.
+Angus Bethune is a 14-year-old boy in Minnesota who, despite his talents in football and science, holds deep insecurities.
 Since kindergarten, he has been harassed by handsome, cruel Rick Sanford and his cohorts for not being "normal".
 His only friend is Troy Wedberg, another social outcast.
 Angus has feelings for Melissa Lefevre, a cheerleader who is dating Rick.
 Tired of Rick's abuse, Angus applies to a magnet school where he hopes to be free of the bullying.
-Rick, well aware of Angus' feelings for Melissa, rigs a school election so that Angus and Melissa will dance together in the upcoming freshman Winter Ball as King and Queen, respectively.
+Well aware of Angus' feelings for Melissa, Rick rigs a school election so that Angus and Melissa will dance together in the upcoming Freshman Winter Ball as King and Queen, respectively.
 After the stunt, the principal forbids Angus to lay a hand on Rick, or he would be expelled and lose his chance to go to the magnet school.

 To prepare for the dance, Angus gets help from Troy, his mother Meg, and his narcoleptic grandfather Ivan.
 Angus takes dancing lessons with Madame Rulenska, but the lessons go badly.
-Despite Angus' request for a black tuxedo, Ivan purchases him a plum suit and tells him he can be normal and an individual at the same time.
+Despite Angus' request for a black tuxedo, Ivan purchases a plum suit and tells him he can be normal and an individual at the same time.
 Ivan reasons that running away to another school will not solve anything and that he needs to stand up to Rick.

 One day after school, Rick and his friends kidnap Troy and ask him for anything that would embarrass Angus at the Winter Ball.
 Troy refuses to help them, but ends up breaking his arm as he tries to get away.
 Meanwhile, Angus helps Ivan prepare for his wedding to his fiancée April.
 As Angus waits outside Ivan's room on the day of the wedding, he confides to him about how he wishes he could stand up to Rick and tell Melissa how he feels.
 When Angus tries to wake Ivan, he quickly discovers that Ivan has died and tells the wedding guests.
 Distraught, Angus opts to stay home for a few days trying to cope with Ivan's death.

 Out of fear, Troy gives Rick a videotape containing footage of Angus practicing his dancing with an inflatable doll while confessing his feelings for Melissa.
-While visiting Angus to offer his condolences, an argument ensues between the two friends.
+When Troy visits Angus to offer his condolences, an argument ensues.
 Angus asserts he won't go to the Winter Ball because he doesn't want to be humiliated by Rick again and needs to cope with his grandfather's death.